 Andrew is known for having a detail-orientated approach and providing accessible advice.
 He focuses on resolving disputes co-operatively where possible, and pursuing them robustly through the courts where necessary.

-Andrew qualified as a solicitor with the firm in September 2016.
+Andrew has extensive experience in resolving hostile disputes since he qualified as a solicitor with Russell-Cooke in 2016.

-- Inheritance (Provision for Family and Dependants) Act 1975 claims: acting for a minor child defending a claim, which involved eligibility and paternity issues, as well as a dispute concerning the administration of the estate.
-The dispute settled following mediation and the application for Court approval.
+Inheritance Act 1975 claims: acting for a minor child defending a claim against their parent’s estate involving eligibility and paternity issues.
+The dispute settled following mediation.

-- Property trust disputes: acting for a sibling in a long-standing family dispute concerning the ownership of a mixed commercial and residential property.
-The matter settled at mediation.
+Property trust disputes: acting for a sibling in a family dispute concerning the ownership of a mixed commercial and residential property.
+The dispute had been ongoing for well over a decade and settled at mediation.

 Member of ACTAPS (Association of Contentious Trust and Probate Specialists)